Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles: Loop pair production as a Kramers' escape problem

+In the following we provide detailed calculations of the loop generation problem using the formalism of the Kramers' escape problem in one dimension.

-\subsection{Forming a z-bend: The Energetics of a Loop Pair Production}
+\subsection{Forming a z-bend: The energetics of a loop pair production}

 We considered the energetics of a loop in the absence of the external force in Ref.~\cite{Slepukhin:2021}.
-There we found that, for a particular amount of excess trapped length $\Delta L$, the angle of the loop that minimizes the energy is
+There we found that, for a particular amount of excess trapped length $\Delta l$, the angle of the loop that minimizes its energy is

 where $x \approx 2.365$ is a first non-zero solution of the equation $\tan x = - \tanh x$.
-We can also express the minimum energy $E$ of the loop and its size $L$ (the length of the shorter filament(s) that is not cross linked to the looping filament) as the function of the trapped length:
+We can also express this minimum loop energy $E$ and its size $L$ (the length of the shorter filament(s) that is not cross linked to the looping filament) as the function of the trapped length:

 and